King, 21 other WA counties file lawsuit citing state’s mental health failures

 DSHS had said it would no longer accept these patients due to bed shortages and its obligation to house a growing number of other patients under a legal settlement known as Trueblood.
 That ruling sets timeframes for serving what’s known as forensic patients, people coming in from jails who require competency evaluations and if needed, restoration treatment.

+Last month, Judge Marsha J. Pechman of the U.S. Western District of Washington fined state officials $100 million for breaching the settlement agreement and ordered officials to prioritize people coming from jail.

+That’s left state officials in a tricky situation as they face pressure from both the federal order and local municipalities.
 If civil conversion patients aren’t being housed at state facilities, local prosecutors across the state say they worry about the ripple effect on public safety.

 “Refusing to admit and indiscriminately releasing those with serious behavioral health issues – who were previously charged with felony crimes – without providing necessary treatment or proper notice to local authorities and crime victims is a clear dereliction of duty by DSHS,” said King County Prosecutor Leesa Manion in a written statement.